Advanced International Journal of Multidisciplinary Research

 An Open Access Peer Reviewed Multidisciplinary Bi-monthly Scholarly International Journal

-Call for Paper Volume 2 Issue 5 September-October 2024 Submit your research before last 3 days of October to publish your research paper in the issue of September-October.
+Call for Paper Volume 2 Issue 6 November-December 2024 Submit your research before last 3 days of December to publish your research paper in the issue of November-December.

 A Constitutional Puzzle: Right to Freedom of Speech and Expression and Sedition Law